Max-Chou/demo-youtube-clone/README.md

 # demo-youtube-clone
-Youtube Clone
+Youtube Clone - basic version

+**Warning - This app is only for my portfolio, so don't use it for production.**

 ## Features

+* User Login and Authentication

-* Upload your videos
+* Upload vidoes

+* Search vidoes

+* Subscribe Users (Channels)

+* Comments and Replies

+* Likes or Dislikes

 ## Stacks